mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_start.md

 ## Legacy workflow

-The legacy workflow installs the **mulle-objc** Foundation as a shared library into 'usr' of your homedirectory.
+The legacy workflow installs the **mulle-objc** Foundation as a shared library into `usr` of your home directory.
 You can change the location by changing the `--prefix`.

 ### Create shared Foundation library